theunknowninfinite/ENPM661_Project_4/readme.md

 $ rosrun moveit_tutorials pick_place_tutorial
 ````
 6. The output can be seen in the Rviz window.
+## 4. Output
+The output can be found under Videos.
 ## Credits
 The authors of the moveit package for their excellent documentation and tutorials.
 ## Support